Catholic Church and health care: Theological basis: euntes docete et curate infirmos

 Catholic social teaching urges concern for the sick.
 Jesus Christ, whom the church holds as its founder, placed a particular emphasis on care for the sick and outcast, such as lepers.
 According to the New Testament, he and his Apostles went about curing the sick and anointing of the sick.
 According to the Parable of the Sheep and the Goats, which is found in Matthew 25, Jesus identified so strongly with the sick and afflicted that he equated serving them with serving him:

 In a 2013 presentation to its twenty-seventh international conference in 2013, the President of the Pontifical Council for the Pastoral Care of Health Care Workers, Zygmunt Zimowski, said that "The Church, adhering to the mandate of Jesus, 'Euntes docete et curate infirmos' (Mt 10:6-8, Go, preach and heal the sick), during the course of her history, which by now has lasted two millennia, has always attended to the sick and the suffering."

 In orations such as his Sermon on the Mount and stories such as the Parable of the Good Samaritan, Jesus called on followers to worship God (Rpm 12:1-2) through care for our neighbor: the sick, hungry and poor.
 Such teachings formed the foundation of Catholic Church involvement in hospitals and health care.

-According to Dr. James Joseph Walsh, writing in the Catholic Encyclopedia:
+According to James Joseph Walsh, writing in the Catholic Encyclopedia:

 The Benedictine rule, which led the profusion of medieval hospitals founded by the Church, requires that "the care of the sick is to be placed above and before every other duty, as if indeed Christ were being directly served by waiting on them".